-In their meeting held on January 11, 2016 and September 24, 2014, the Company's BOD authorized the acceptance of additional cash infusion from a stockholder amounting to P650,000 and P1,000,000, respectively, which was reflected as part of APIC (see Note 5.1).
+In their meeting held on January 21, 2019, the Company's BOD authorized the acceptance of additional cash infusion from a stockholder amounting to P475,000 which was reflected as part of APIC (see Note 5.1).

 7. LOSS PER SHARE